This is another sun loving, water hating succulent from Mexico.

 Echeveria are not supposed to survive Houston winters, yet it has done just fine, including surviving several hard frosts last winter.

-Flowers will come on long stems about a foot long rising from the middle of the plant.
+Echeveria flowers will come on long stems a foot or more rising from the middle of the plant.
 Blooms usually come between Thanksgiving and Christmas and last until the first frost.
 Mine have all bloomed red and or yellow.
 I’ve not seen any other colors.

 but will rot if too wet in the winter, not only did they survive a wet summer but they grew fast and long.
 They did get scraggly looking but are refilling out in the drier weather.
 They can do well in the shade as well just keep an eye on the water.
 Lower leaves can be lost in the winter and while it won’t harm the plant it may make it less pretty.
 Drought tolerant once established.